Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 ### Ball Bearings

-Adventuring gear, 10 sp, S.
+Adventuring gear, 10 sp, S-

 As a Utilize action, you can spill Ball Bearings from their pouch.
 They spread to cover a level, 10-foot-square area within 10 feet of yourself.
 A creature that enters this area for the first time on a turn must succeed on a DC 10 Dexterity saving throw or have the Prone condition.
 It takes 10 minutes to recover the Ball Bearings.